 - Ward off dry mouth with plain water (no sugar or acidic lemon).

-It’s unlikely that you’ll reinfect yourself.
-So you don’t need to throw out a new toothbrush.
+It’s unlikely that you’ll reinfect yourself, so you don’t need to throw out your toothbrush because of an infection.
 Don’t share your toothbrush with anyone.

 What Is a Dental Emergency?